jonsch0219/Iot-Project-S23/README.md

 ## Material
 The Rasberry Pi Pico W is the microcontroller used for this project.
 See datasheet [here](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf).

-The MCP9700 TO-92 Temperature sensor has a range of -40° - 125°C, which works fine for this project as long as your not monitoring extreme environments.
+The MCP9700 TO-92 Temperature sensor has a range of -40° to +125°C, which works fine for this project as long as your not monitoring extreme environments.
 The sensor outputs linear voltage (analog).

 I have chosen to use a 5mm red diffuse 1500mcd LED to turn on when the temperature has exceeded its upper bound.
 The choice of LED here is not strict at all.